Information

 Cats are highly sensory creatures.
 When they see a bird flit by the window, hear leaves rustling, or catch the scent of another animal in the wind, it can ignite the same drive their wild ancestors used to hunt, roam, and protect territory.

-So, if your cat is suddenly treating your front door like a portal to adventure, it is not a sign something is wrong.
+So, if your cat is suddenly treating your front door like a portal to adventure, it is not a sign that something is wrong.
 It is a sign that something primal is kicking in.

 Indoor cats with a strong curiosity streak or high energy levels are especially likely to become obsessed with getting out.
 This behavior can also become a routine if your cat has gotten outside before and enjoyed it.
+Once they realize the door is the gateway to the sensory buffet beyond, they might try to sneak through every chance they get.

 9 Reasons Indoor Cats Try to Escape